gdennie/nomicon/src/subtyping.md

 fn get_static() -> &'static str;
 ```

-So when the function is called, all it's expecting is a `&str` which lives at least the lifetime of `'a`,
+So when the function is called, all the caller is expecting is a `&str`
+which lives at least the lifetime of `'a`.
-it doesn't matter if the value actually lives longer.
+It doesn't matter if it can actually live longer.

 However, the same logic does not apply to *arguments*.
 Consider trying to satisfy: